Viewable impression

 In the online advertising industry, a viewable impression is a measure of whether a given advert was actually seen by a human being, as opposed to being out of view or served as the result of automated activity.
-The viewable impression guidelines are administered by the Media Rating Council and require that a minimum of 50% of the pixels in the advertisement were in an in-focus tab on the viewable space of the browser page for at least one continuous second.
+The viewable impression guidelines are administered by the Media Rating Council and require that a minimum of 50% of the pixels in the advertisement be in an in-focus tab on the viewable space of the browser page for at least one continuous second.